 Dr. Abraham’s research program has been funded continuously since 1984 by governmental agencies, foundations, and corporations worldwide.
-He has served in the U.S. as an appointed and ad hoc reviewer for the National Institutes of Health, the National Institute for Mental Health, the Agency for Healthcare Research and Quality, and the Veterans Administration.
+In the U.S., he has served as an appointed and ad hoc reviewer for the National Institutes of Health, the National Institute for Mental Health, the Agency for Healthcare Research and Quality, and the Veterans Administration.
 He has also been an expert advisor to the Innovative Medicines Initiative, a joint undertaking of the European Union and the biopharmaceutical industry, to stimulate innovation in human therapeutics.

 The promises of Big Data are intuitively appealing: (virtually) unlimited data that will enable us to answer (virtually) any questions that we may have.
 Unfortunately, by and of themselves, Big Data are rather useless.
 They require Deep Analytics: inquiring people equipped with engines of analysis to explore, discover, and invent.